 Environmental Psychology Jobs: Options, Requirements and Outlook

-According to the U.S. Bureau of Labor Statistics, job growth for psychologists is expected to increase at an average rate of 12% between 2008 and 2018; however, prospects may be optimum for those who hold a Ph.D. in an applied specialty (www.bls.gov).
-Additionally, the APA maintains that due to growing public concerns about climate change and energy conservation, the need for environmental psychologists may increase since the resulting emotional stress can affect peoples' mental health.
+According to the U.S. Bureau of Labor Statistics (BLS), job prospects for all psychologists are expected to increase 12% between 2012 and 2022, which is about average compared to all occupations; however, prospects may be optimum for those who hold a Ph.D. in an applied specialty.
+Additionally, the APA maintains that due to growing public concerns about climate change and energy conservation, the need for environmental psychologists may increase, since the resulting emotional stress can affect peoples' mental health.
 BLS predictions for the 2012-2022 decade also indicated that available positions for market research analysts would grow by 32%, and postsecondary psychology teachers could expect a 14% growth rate during that same decade.

 Related to Environmental Psychology Jobs: Options, Requirements and Outlook

 Read details about a master's degree program in environmental psychology.
 Discover the educational prerequisites and explore...

 Have you ever wondered what taking an online college course might be like?
 So did we, so we took one!
 But the course is now...

 Well, it's all come down to this.
 The studying is done, the practice test is complete and the lessons are finished.
 It's the...

 Things are coming down to the home stretch now.
 Time to step up the studying and really make these last lessons count!
 With...